 Hydroponic 101: Hydroponic gardening is a system to grow plants in a way that does not require soil.
 That’s right, no dirt.
 It can be used to provide a growing area in regions that do not have arable (farmable) land or to build large-scale gardens in a small amount of space.
 Hydroponic systems are often simple to assemble and allow for total control of nutrient levels.
 Hydroponic gardening enables you to design an environment to grow most anything- during any season, anywhere in the world.

 So, why was hydroponic gardening invented?
 It allowed for farming and gardening in areas that were too arid or soilless.
 It also provided larger growing power in smaller spaces.
-The history and use of hydroponics goes back before recorded history.
-One of the first recorded large scale hydroponic gardens is also one of the world’s seven natural wonders, the Hanging Gardens of Babylon.
+The history and use of hydroponics go back before recorded history.
+One of the first recorded large-scale hydroponic gardens is also one of the world’s seven natural wonders, the Hanging Gardens of Babylon.

-German scientists in the 1860’s, Knop and Sachs, laid the foundation for many of the hydroponic nutrient recipes we use in our grows today.
-They discovered macro and micro elements needed for plants health and growth.
+German scientists in the 1860s, Knop and Sachs, laid the foundation for many of the hydroponic nutrient recipes we use in our grows today.
+They discovered macro and micro elements needed for plants' health and growth.
 The meaning of the name given to this style of gardening is Hydro, from the Greek word meaning water, and ponos meaning labor.
-The work of water and the experiments of those before us have gifted us the wonderful world of hydroponic gardening!
+The work of water and the experiments of those before us have gifted us with the wonderful world of hydroponic gardening!

 Artificial Environment Components

-High powered lights are used to replace the natural sunlight received by plants in the outdoors.
+High-powered lights are used to replace the natural sunlight received by plants outdoors.
 The use of indoor grow lights allows you, the goddess of your grow, to dictate the amount of “daylight” hours your plants receive, as well as regulate the quantity and quality of their light.
 Alternatively, you can operate a hydroponic system with natural sunlight indoors, in a sunroom or greenhouse.
-However, hydroponic systems are designed for being used in climate controlled areas.
-Keep in mind, it is easier to manage temperature indoors in an enclosed area.
+However, hydroponic systems are designed for being used in climate-controlled areas.
+Keep in mind, that it is easier to manage temperature indoors in an enclosed area.

-The movement of air, with the help of the oscillating fans will mimic the movement of air in the outdoors.
+The movement of air, with the help of the oscillating fans, will mimic the movement of air outdoors.
 Fans are also helpful for temperature regulation.
 Most plants thrive between 60-80 degrees Fahrenheit.
-Any higher or lower may cause the plants stress and prevent them from producing the highest quality product.
+Any higher or lower may stress the plants and prevent them from producing the highest quality product.

 A plant’s root system is very sensitive to stress.
-To provide a consistent, temperature controlled environment, it may be necessary to implement a water heater or water chilling unit to your grow.
+To provide a consistent, temperature-controlled environment, it may be necessary to implement a water heater or water chilling unit for your grow.
 We would recommend a titanium water heater over a glass heat for safety and practicality.
-The nutrient solution being given to your plants must be stored and fed to your plants at the same temperature that the system is running at.
+The nutrient solution given to your plants must be stored and fed to your plants at the same temperature that the system is running at.
 Your goal should be to keep the root system temperature at or around 72 degrees, allowing temps to dip to as low as 60 degrees during dormant (nighttime) hours.
-If you are using a pump, remember that it has a tendency to warm the water.
-You may want to counteract the pumps heat by using a water chiller.
-We prefer Active Aqua or the JBJ Artica Chiller.
-They are consistent and affordable.
+If you are using a pump, remember that it tends to warm the water.
+You may want to counteract the pump's heat by using a water chiller.
+We prefer the Active Aqua air pump as they are consistent and affordable.

 Since hydroponics does not use soil, it lacks many nutrients that are typically held in the soil.
-This means you are going to need to supplement these much needed nutrients in a water soluble solution.
-When selecting nutrient solutions, make sure to check that they contain boron, calcium, copper, magnesium, nitrogen, phosphorous, potassium, silica, sulfur and zinc.
-There are a number of products to choose from but our favorite nutrient lines for hydroponics include Botanicare, General Hydroponics, and Canna.
-At the very least, you must replace what is being lost in the absence of soil, but a solid nutrient solution will help ensure rapid development and a healthy production.
-Synthetic nutrients are not plant specific.
-They contain all elements essential to plant growth, but may need to be given in different dosages depending on what you are growing.
+This means you are going to need to supplement these much-needed nutrients in a water-soluble solution.
+When selecting nutrient solutions, make sure to check that they contain boron, calcium, copper, magnesium, nitrogen, phosphorous, potassium, silica, sulfur, and zinc.
+There are several products to choose from but our favorite nutrient lines for hydroponics include HGV, Canna, and Athena.
+At the very least, you must replace what is being lost in the absence of soil, but a solid nutrient solution will help ensure rapid development and healthy production.
+Synthetic nutrients are not plant-specific.
+They contain all elements essential to plant growth but may need to be given in different dosages depending on what you are growing.

-There are different formulas that are best suited for your grow.
+Other formulas may be best suited for your grow.
 For example, for more vigorous plants such as tomatoes, adding a silica-rich solution will give them the strength to hold themselves upright without the help of stakes or trellises.
 In addition to nutrient solutions, indoor growers should also consider adding supplemental CO2 to the growing atmosphere.
 When growing indoors, you can accelerate growth even more by implementing a CO2 regime during daylight hours.
-By providing higher levels of CO2, it allows the plants to speed up their metabolic processes.
+Providing higher levels of CO2, allows the plants to speed up their metabolic processes.

 Make sure you pay close attention to your pH levels and read them at least once a day to make sure your system is in balance.
 If a solution is too acidic you run the risk of salt burn.
 If your solution is too basic, can severely limit nutrient availability.
 Most plants thrive between a pH of 5.5 and 6.5.
-If pH levels sway by a half a point outside this range, don’t worry too much, but this is a warning that something is off.
+If pH levels sway by half a point outside this range, don’t worry too much, but this is a warning that something is off.
 Make sure you investigate what could be throwing your pH off.
 Anything more than half a point is cause for concern and immediate action.
 Make sure you adjust the pH up or down accordingly.
-One of our favorites is Canna Rhyzotonic as a pH up.
+One of our favorites is General Hydroponics or Remix as a pH up.
 If you are looking to adjust your pH down, you may want to reevaluate your nutrient solution.
-If you have made this evaluation and still need to pH down, we recommend Botanicare’s pH down.
+If you have made this evaluation and still need to pH down, we also recommend General Hydroponics or Remix pH down.
 The plants absorb more elements at different pH levels within the nutrient solution.
 So make sure you see a healthy swing between the optimum pH levels of 5.5 and 6.5.

 How Do I Get Started?

-There are a number of different setups to choose from.
+There are several different setups to choose from.
 It depends on your personal preference of which factors you feel like focusing your energy on.
 Read on to explore your different growing options when using hydroponics to get the most out of your grow.

 Deep Water Culture

 Deep water culture, or the reservoir method, is the easiest of all the methods of growing hydroponically.
-In this system, the roots of the plants are suspended in a nutrient rich water bath.
+In this system, the roots of the plants are suspended in a nutrient-rich water bath.
 A pump, similar to what you would use in an aquarium, is used to bring oxygen to the root system of your plants to prevent them from “drowning” in the bath.
-Water is the way of delivering nutrients to the plants.
-Make sure you are not feeding your plants with chlorine rich, nutrient stripped water (i.e. tap water), if you are expecting to see a fruitful crop.
-We are going to go out a limb here and assume you do want a decent yield, so make sure you are utilizing a water filtration system such as Ideal H20 to filter out sediment, heavy metals and certain water borne pathogens.
+Water is the way of delivering nutrients to plants.
+Make sure you are not feeding your plants with chlorine-rich, nutrient-stripped water (i.e. tap water) if you are expecting to see a fruitful crop.
+We are going to go out on a limb here and assume you do want a decent yield, so make sure you are utilizing a water filtration system such as the HydroLogic Evolution RO system to filter out sediment, heavy metals, and certain water-borne pathogens.

 Nutrient Film Technique (NFT)